 Laura Pérez Vernetti has been part of Spain's alternative comic scene since the 1980s.
-An early contributor to the comics monthly El Víbora, Pérez Vernetti's comics often deal with eroticism, experimentation and social themes.
-Her later works were often related to classic works of great literary masters and poets.
+An early contributor to the comics monthly El Víbora, Pérez Vernetti's comics deal regularly with eroticism, experimentation and social themes.
+Later works were often related to classic works of great literary masters and poets.
 Her comics have been published in Spain, France, Italy, Sweden, Portugal and Argentina.
-Up until 2008 she simply signed her work with "Laura".
+Up until 2008, she signed her work with simply "Laura".

 El Víbora and other early work